lerekoqholosha/lerekoqholosha/README.md

 ### :man_technologist: About Me :
 I am a Developer and Data Scientist<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from South Africa.

-- :telescope: I’m working as a Developer,Account Manager and contributing to frontend and backend at Prys Accounting.
+- :telescope: I’m working as a Developer and Account Manager at Prys Accounting.
-- - :telescope: I’m working as a Data Scientist and Director at DataSpeak.
+- :telescope: I’m working as a Data Scientist and Director at DataSpeak.

 - :seedling: Exploring Technical Content Writing.